Dry weather leading to rise in brush fires

 Stormtracker 16 Meteorologist John Hickey says this could be a constant sight in the sky over the next few days due to below-average rainfall.

-"A big issue right now actually is that we're running about two inches roughly behind on rainfall for the last thirty days, so not only are we behind for the year, but it's really within the last month that we've been really dry," said John Hickey, Stormtracker 16 Meteorologist.
+"A big issue right now actually is that we're running about two inches, roughly, behind on rainfall for the last 30 days, so not only are we behind for the year, but it's really within the last month that we've been really dry," said Hickey.

 Until that dry weather ends, Hickey says it is likely brush fires will continue popping up.